RustamYuburov/RustamYuburov/README.md

 - 👀 I’m interested in a career in web develpment.
 Love Javascript, React and Node.js 💞️
 - 🌱 I’m currently learning through The Odin Project's full stack JavaScript curriculum
-- 💬 Ask me about anything
+- 💬 Ask me about anything.
+I'll answer you as soon as possible
 - 📫 Reach me at rt138328@gmail.com or @rt138328 on Instagram :)

 <!---